-Through our worship ministries, we create worship experiences that glorify God and inspire us.
+Through our worship ministries, we create liturgical experiences that glorify God and inspire us.
 Our worship ministries work together to present memorable and engaging liturgies.

 Volunteers wash and iron the altar linens used at the Interfaith Centers.
 These linens include purificators, corporals, and small hand towels, which are cleaned on a weekly basis, and altar coverings, which are cleaned as needed.
-We pick up the dirty linens on Sunday or a day or two later.
-Clean and ironed linens are returned by the following Saturday afternoon before the weekend Masses.
+We pick up the dirty linens on Sunday or a day or two later, and return clean and ironed linens by the following Saturday afternoon before the weekend Masses.

 Our mission is to support and promote the spiritual development of the worshipping community.
-Our members work closely with other ministries that are involved in various aspects of the worship experience.
+Our members work closely with other worship ministries that are involved in various aspects of the liturgical experience.
 We recruit liturgical ministers and offer training and orientation for new ministers and promote our video-streaming service and help find technicians.
-Planning for Christmas Eve/Day Masses and the Palm Sunday and Triduum services is overseen by our committee in close cooperation with the parish priests, who are committee members.
-The worship experience is enhanced by the decorating of the worship spaces.
+Our committee oversees planning for Christmas Eve/Day Masses and the Palm Sunday and Triduum services in close cooperation with the parish priests, who are also committee members.
+Decorating of the worship spaces enhances the worship experience.
 We are instrumental in recruiting people to decorate and undecorate for major feasts and seasons and for special events.
 Mission Statement

 Our altar servers, Eucharistic ministers, lectors, sacristans and ushers all contribute to the worship experience of our liturgies.
 We train volunteers for these various assignments.
 Parishioners serve on a rotating schedule each week as liturgical ministers at our English weekend Masses.